-British nationals now require a visa to visit the Marshall Islands.
+British nationals now need a visa to visit the Marshall Islands.
 A 30-day visit visa is available on arrival at the airport.
 See Visas

-There’s no British diplomatic representation in the Marshall Islands.
-Consular assistance is provided by the British High Commission in Suva.
+There’s no British Embassy in the Marshall Islands.
+Consular support is limited, however the British High Commission Suva in Fiji can provide some consular support to British nationals.
 If you intend to stay in the Marshall Islands for an extended period, you should register with the British High Commission.